-Paired MP and BM samples were collected at two time points (one timed relative to a feed at the anticipated maternal T{max}, and one at a random time point relative to maternal dosing) from breastfeeding mothers (1 Ugandan; 1 South African) at approximately 2 weeks post-partum.
+Paired maternal plasma (MP) and BM samples were collected at two time points (one timed relative to a feed at the anticipated maternal T{max} , and one at a random time point relative to maternal dosing) from breastfeeding mothers (1 Ugandar; 1 South African) at approximately 2 weeks post-partum.
 Paired plasma samples were also collected from the infant (IP) on two occasions to evaluate neonatal DTG exposure.
 In addition, paired MP, IP and BM samples were collected following the mother's discontinuation of DTG (and transfer to standard of care) in order to evaluate the persistence of DTG in these compartments after drug cessation.

-BM samples were collected in EDTA containers and exactly 30 μl spotted on Whatman 903 protein saver cards.
-The cards were subsequently air dried and sealed in individual ziplockedzip-locked bags with desiccant.
-Plasma and DBMS were shipped on dry-ice to the University of Liverpool Bioanalytical Facility for analysis.
-DBMS were stored at -40°C analyzed according to the above sample pretreatment method.
-The DBMS obtained from HIV-infected mothers were not heat inactivated before analysis as the drying process on the filter card renders the HIV virus inactive, thus DBMS samples were processed/extracted as per universal precautions.
-DTG concentrations in plasma (MP and IP) were analyzed using a previously described and fully validated LC-MS methodology [32].
-Ratios between DTG concentrations measured in BM and maternal and IP samples were calculated arithmetically and expressed as BM:MP and IP:BM ratios.
+BM samples were collected in EDTA containers and exactly 30 μL spotted on Whatman 903 protein saver cards.
+The cards were subsequently air-dried and sealed in individual ziplocked bags with desiccant.
+Plasma and DBMS were shipped on dry ice to the University of Liverpool Bioanalytical Facility for analysis.
+DBMS were stored at -40°C analysed according to the above sample pre-treatment method.
+DTG concentrations in plasma (MP and IP) were analysed using a previously described and fully validated LC-MS methodology [32].
+Ratios between DTG concentrations measured in breast milk and maternal and infant plasma samples were calculated arithmetically and expressed as BM:MP and IP:BM ratios.